AppDaemon/appdaemon/DASHBOARD.md

 # Advanced Dashboard Definition

 When you get to the point where you have multiple dashboards, you may want to take a more modular approach, as you will find that in many cases you want to reuse parts of other dashboards.
-For instance, I have a common header for mine consisting of a row or two of widgets I want to see on everey dashboard.
+For instance, I have a common header for mine consisting of a row or two of widgets I want to see on every dashboard.
 I also have a footer of controls to switch between dashboards that I want on each dashboard as well.

 To facilitate this, it is possible to include additional files, inline to build up dashboards in a more modular fashion.
 These additional files end in `.yaml` to distinguish them from top level dashboards.
 They can contain additional widget definitions and also optionally their own layouts.